 The most godly Christians I know are those who faithfully do the small things.
 Bible reading.
 Prayer.
 Serving.
 Not much more.
 They aren’t radically changed by big pastoral plans, they’re slowly transformed through simple, plodding shepherding.

 Many of the things I used to get pumped about don’t excite me anymore.
 They’re certainly important, but not essential.
 Slow and faithful is what’s most important.

 I don’t know what the future holds for me.
 I’m eager to get back to ministry, but don’t have any sort of timeline.
 We’ll see where God leads.

 It’s hard for me to overstate the importance of my time away from ministry.
 It’s been truly eye-opening and incredibly helpful.
-It’s given me fresh perspective on what really matters and what’s just icing on the cake.
+And it’s given me fresh perspective on what really matters and what’s just icing on the cake.

 I would love to see every pastor should take some time off from ministry, but obviously that’s not possible.

 So go for the next best thing: spend a lot of time with those not in ministry.
 You won’t regret it.